-The Minatogawa Battle between Ahsikaga Takauji and Go-daigo happened around here in 1336.
+The Minatogawa Battle between Ashikaga Takauji and Go-daigo happened around here in 1336.
 After his defeat, Kusunoki Masahisge, the leader of Go-daigo’s army, he and his brother killed themselves, vowing that they would be reborn to loyally serve the emperor once more.
-Out of respect for his loyal spirit, the Meiji commissioned the shrine’s construction during the Meiji Restoration in 19th.
+Out of respect for his loyal spirit, the Meiji commissioned the shrine’s construction during the Meiji Restoration in the 19th.

 Behind the honden is a little mound where Kusunoki Masahige allegedly killed himself.
 Unfortunately, it is locked…..